asztal/react-intl-modules-loader/README.md

     import combine from "react-intl-modules-loader/combine";
     import {IntlProvider} from "react-intl";

-    const locales = {
+    const locales = combine(
-        // Require all intl.json files in the project, take the `en`
+        // Require all intl.json files in the project, take the messages from each,
-        // messages from each, and combine them into a single dictionary
+        // and combine them into a single dictionary of messages. require.context(
-        // of messages.
-        en: combine(
-                require.context(
-                    "react-intl-modules-loader?lang=en!./",
+            "./",
             true, // Recurse into subdirectories
-                    /intl\.json$/)),
-        fr: combine(require.context("react-intl-modules-loader?lang=fr!./",
-                                    true, /intl\.json$/))
+            /intl\.json$/)); // Or whatever you want to call your intl files.
     };

     export default (props) =>